cailleanC1C/C1C-Recruitment/docs/ops/Config.md

 ### Recruitment runtime state keys
 - `SERVER_MAP_MESSAGE_ID_1`, `SERVER_MAP_MESSAGE_ID_2`, … — message IDs for each segment of the server map post in `SERVER_MAP_CHANNEL_ID`.
 The scheduler edits these messages in place when the structure changes.
 - `SERVER_MAP_LAST_RUN_AT` — ISO-8601 timestamp recorded after every successful refresh.
 The daily job reads this value to enforce `SERVER_MAP_REFRESH_DAYS`.
+- `SERVER_MAP_CATEGORY_BLACKLIST` — comma-separated Discord category IDs hidden from the rendered server map.
+- `SERVER_MAP_CHANNEL_BLACKLIST` — comma-separated Discord channel IDs hidden from the server map, even if their parent category is visible.

+The `SERVER_MAP` FeatureToggle in the FeatureToggles worksheet still gates the automation.
+These blacklist keys only hide specific entries; they do not disable scheduling or posting.

 ### Recruitment sheet keys
 - 'CLANS_TAB'